acrolinx/secure-tunnel/README.md

 This is a rare use-case and we recomment you solve this with better configurations of the Acrolinx Platform.
-We just document it here to show the flexibility of Acrolinx Secure Tunnel.
+We just document it here to show the flexibility of the Acrolinx Secure Tunnel.

 Imagine, you want to connect two departments.
 One department already uses Acrolinx, but without SSL.
 The second department should be able